aldenblack/Classifier-Site/README.md

 ```
 $ ls
 additions.txt		custom_arg.py		static
-backend.py		preprocessing_files
+backend.py		preprocessing_files		image_shredder.py
 ```
-If your output is missing one of these files, please contact me and do not proceed.
+If your output is missing one of these files, please contact us and do not proceed.

 ##### Windows

 3. Right click on the Classifier-Site folder and press Properties.
 There should be "Location" field containing  the Classifier-Site directory's path.
 Copy it.
+If "Copy as Path" appears when you right-click, click that button instead.
+That should copy the path as well.
+Ensure that you're using the absolute path.

 4. Open Command Prompt and cd into the Classifier-Site directory:
 ```